-The VEWH has developed a program of outputs to work towards each of our three outcomes (Our Environment, Our Communities, Our Culture) and implementation of our 10-year strategy.
+The VEWH has developed a program of outputs to work towards achieving each of our three outcomes (Our Environment, Our Communities, Our Culture) and implementation of the VEWH 10-year strategy.
 We have also identified indicators and measures to report on how the VEWH is tracking in achieving these outcomes.
 These outputs are summarised in Table 3.